Ayoubrabiae/DoneRight/README.md

 ## Demo

-A live demo of the Done Write application is available at [DoneRight](https://ayoubrabiae.github.io/DoneRight/).
+A live demo of the DoneRight application is available at [DoneRight](https://ayoubrabiae.github.io/DoneRight/).

 ## Usage